nowotny/ttrss-fix_gawker_embeds/README.md

 # ttrss-fix_gawker_embeds
 Tiny Tiny RSS plugin that fixes the broken embeds in various Gawker feeds.
-Currently it only fixes the YouTube embeds.
+Currently it only fixes YouTube and Vimeo embeds.

 ## Installation
 * [Download the plugin](https://github.com/nowotny/ttrss-fix_gawker_embeds/archive/master.zip) to your Tiny Tiny RSS server